precice/community-training/fsi-workflow/00_geometry/tasks.md

 Gerasimos Chourdakis, University of Stuttgart\newline `<gerasimos.chourdakis@ipvs.uni-stuttgart.de>`

-This is a community-contributed part of the course: [Contribute on GitHub](https://github.com/precice/community-training) (MIT License).\newline
+This is a community-contributed part of the course: [Contribute on GitHub](https://github.com/precice/community-training).
+The text and images of this lesson are available under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/legalcode), while the data and source are available under the [MIT license](https://opensource.org/licenses/MIT).

-Check for newer version on Zenodo: [10.5281/zenodo.13961370](https://doi.org/10.5281/zenodo.13961370).
+Find citation information and check for newer versions on Zenodo: [10.5281/zenodo.13961370](https://doi.org/10.5281/zenodo.13961370).

 ## Dependencies